blogger323/thin-out-revisions/readme.txt

 == Changelog ==

 = 1.6 - 2014 =
+* Now you can edit memos for old revisions.
 * Added a button to copy from the current memo.

 = 1.5.2 - Jan 11, 2014 =